AMPLA; Celebrating 40 Years of Empowering Resources and Energy Lawyers

-AMPLA is a not-for-profit association established in 1976 to advance the knowledge of law relating to mineral and petroleum resources.
-Over recent years the interests of AMPLA have extended to include climate change, emissions trading, the environment, native title and all legal aspects of energy production and marketing.
+Established in 1976, AMPLA is a not-for-profit association established to to advance the knowledge of law associated with the Resources and Energy sector.
+Over recent years the interests of AMPLA have extended to also include climate change, emissions trading, the environment, and native title.

-The flagship publication of AMPLA, the Australian Resources and Energy Law Journal is produced in association with the Centre for Mining, Energy and Natural Resources Law of The University of Western Australia, the Centre for Resources, Energy and Environmental Law of The University of Melbourne and The School of Law of The University of Waikato.
+The flagship publication of AMPLA, the Australian Resources and Energy Law Journal (AREL) is published three times a year in association with the Centre for Mining, Energy and Natural Resources Law of The University of Western Australia, the Centre for Resources, Energy and Environmental Law of The University of Melbourne, and The School of Law of The University of Waikato.

 AMPLA is governed by a National Board of Directors.